b2io/handbook/day-to-day.md

 We use [Harvest](https://b2io.harvestapp.com/) to track time.

-In order for us to fullfil our obligations to clients and to best work with your team, we ask that you are present at predictable times.
+In order for us to fulfill our obligations to clients and to best work with your team, we ask that you are present at predictable times.
 Our benchmark number is 40 tracked hours, and we operate in good faith that we are doing the best we can for the company without burning out.
 However, if you are not meeting expectations for reliable time tracking or attendance, another teammate will reach out to you to ask if the issues impeding reliability are fixable.
 We don't expect you to be logged in from 9-5, but appropriate and reliable communication is expected when working with a team and for clients.
 If an employee is assigned to a client project, they are expected to follow the availability of the client.

 - Not sure what to track to?
 Ask!
 (Seriously.)
 - We round up or down to the nearest quarter hour to streamline our billing process